Adibahe/mutter/synopsis/synopsis.typ

 //   - User Documentation: Provide clear and comprehensive documentation for users on how to set up, configure, and use the system.
 //   - API Documentation: Provide detailed API documentation for developers integrating the system into their applications.

-=== Project Scope:
+== Project Scope:
   - Design and implementation of simple peer to peer messaging with ephemeral and pseudo anonymous identities by leveraging currently available protocols, algorithms and technology.
-  - Try to make guarantee records of each conversation is erased under all circumstances
+  - Try to make guarantee records of each conversation is erased under all circumstances.
   - Secure messages.
-  - Moderation policies and mechanism.
+  // - Moderation policies and mechanism.

-=== Outside the Project Scope:
+== Outside the Project Scope:
   - High Fault Tolerance
   - Asynchronous Messaging
   - Feature parity relative to other platforms.

+== Reference
+// to the research papers
+]
 \
 #table(
   columns: (1fr, 4fr, 4fr),
   table.header(